Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} advancements associated with the concept of exceptional point of degeneracy (EPD) have attracted a surge of interest due to their potential in various applications.
-An EPD is a point in the parameter space of a system for which the eigenvalues and the eigenvectors of the relevant matrix coalesce.
-The EPD concept has been investigated in lossless, spatially \cite{Figotin2003Oblique,Othman2016GiantGain,Othman2017,Abdelshafy2019Exceptional}, or temporally \cite{Kazemi2019Exceptional,Rouhi2020Exceptional} periodic structures, and in coupled-resonator systems with loss and/or gain under parity-time symmetry \cite{Bender1998Real,Heiss2004Exceptional,Schindler2011Experimental}.
-Since the characterizing feature of an exceptional point is the full degeneracy of at least two eigenmodes, as mentioned in \cite{berry2004Physics}, the significance of referring to it as a \textquotedblleft degeneracy\textquotedblright{} is here emphasized, hence including the D in EPD.
-In essence, an EPD is obtained when the system matrix is similar to a matrix that comprises a non-trivial Jordan block.
-In recent years, frequency splitting phenomena at EPDs have been proposed for sensing applications \cite{wiersig2014enhancing}.
+\IEEEPARstart{R}{ecent} advancements associated with the concept of exceptional points of degeneracy (EPDs) have attracted a surge of interest due to their potential for various applications.
+An EPD is a point in the parameter space of a system for which the eigenvalues and the eigenvectors of the relevant matrix coalesce \cite{Vishik_1960_Solution,Lancaster1964On,Kato1966Perturbation,Heiss1990Avoided,Seyranian1993Sensitivity,Bender2002Generalized,Heiss2004Exceptional,Seyranian2005Coupling,Heiss2012Thephysics}.
+The EPD concept has been investigated in temporally periodic electric and mechanical systems \cite{kazemi2022experimental,Nikzamir2023Time}, in coupled-resonator systems with loss and/or gain under parity-time symmetry \cite{Bender1998Real,Heiss2004Exceptional,Schindler2011Experimental,Kazemi2022High}.
+The EPD concept using saturable nonlinear gain has been exploited in conceiving oscillators based on two coupled transmission line \cite{Kazemi2022High,Moncada2024Frequency-Domain} and two resonator circuits \cite{Nikzamir2022Highly}.
+Since the characterizing feature of an exceptional point is the full degeneracy of at least two eigenmodes, as mentioned in \cite{berry2004Physics}, the significance of referring to it as \textquotedblleft degeneracy\textquotedblright{} is here emphasized, hence including the D in EPD.
+In essence, an EPD is obtained when the system matrix associated to a linear system is similar to a matrix that comprises a non-trivial Jordan block.
+In recent years, frequency splitting phenomena at EPDs have been proposed for sensing applications \cite{wiersig2014enhancing,Rouhi2021exceptional,rouhi2024simple}.
 Frequency splitting occurs at degenerate resonance frequencies where system eigenmodes coalesce.
-Such a degenerate resonance frequency is extremely sensitive to a small perturbation in circuit parameters.
+Such a degenerate resonance frequency is extremely sensitive to a small perturbation in system parameters.
 This perturbation leads to a shift in the system resonance frequency that can be detected and measured.
-This concept has been exploited in new sensing schemes such as in optical microcavities \cite{Chen2017Exceptional}, optical gyroscopes \cite{chow1985ring,sunada2007design}, bending curvature sensors \cite{wang2018review}, and at radio frequency \cite{Chen2018Generalized,Kazemi2019Exceptional,Kazemi2021Ultra-Sensitive}.
+This concept has been exploited in new sensing schemes such as optical microcavities \cite{Chen2017Exceptional}, optical gyroscopes \cite{chow1985ring,sunada2007design} and mass sensor \cite{djorwe2019exceptional}.
+Recently, EPD in nonlinear systems has gained interest by showing its potential in advancing sensing technologies and stability analysis.
+These studies \cite{suntharalingam2023noise,Bai2024Observation} illustrate how nonlinear dynamics at EPDs enhance sensor sensitivity and signal-to-noise ratio and pave the way for innovative electronic system designs, underlining EPDs' critical role in sensing applications.